cog1to/libctwitch/README.md

 exchange into user access token and a refresh token using `twitch_get_user_access_token()`.

-You can also refresh the expired tokens obtained from the authorization code flow using `twitch_refresh_access_token()`.
+You can also refresh expired tokens obtained from the authorization code flow using `twitch_refresh_access_token()`.

 # Contents